 This allows you to quickly scan and pinpoint the part of the session you are interested in, and see the context around interactions with that element, as you can see what happened before and after those interactions.

-Data preparing events are when a user inputs information in a field.
+Data preparing events are when a visitor inputs information in a field.

 The red outline highlights flurries where a visitor returns to a field they have already interacted with.
-The number of times a user has returned to a field is shown in the bottom right of flurry.
-For example, in the below flurry, this is the first time a user has returned to the field (their 2nd attempt to enter data):
+The number of times a visitor has returned to a field is shown in the bottom right of flurry.
+For example, in the below flurry, this is the first time a visitor has returned to the field (their 2nd attempt to enter data):

 The amount of time between these flurries is shown by three stacked dots and the amount of seconds.

-At the top of the session below we can see a summary information about the user’s session including information collected about the user using custom attributes.
+At the top of the session below we can see a summary information about the visitor’s session including information collected about the session using custom attributes.

-As you move downwards, the users’ session is displayed - what fields they interacted with, what they did in each field as well as any pauses between field interactions.
+As you move downwards, the visitor's session is displayed - what fields they interacted with, what they did in each field as well as any pauses between field interactions.

-Looking at a snapshot of the session below in more detail, we can see that the user returned to the gross income field once and employment status field twice.
+Looking at a snapshot of the session below in more detail, we can see that the visitor returned to the gross income field once and employment status field twice.